 - facial swelling

 Treatment may consist of applying petroleum jelly, using a saline spray to keep the nasal passages from drying out, or using topical pain relief creams.

 It is not unusual to see young children picking their nose.
 This might be because they may not know an alternative way to clear their nose yet, such as blowing into a tissue.

 According to the American Academy of Pediatrics, curiosity and boredom are two major contributing factors to nose picking in children.

 Picking their nose, eating the boogers, and not washing their hands afterward could mean that children are spreading viruses and bacteria.
-Studies suggest that cold viruses, such as rhinovirus, are more prevalent in homes with children.

 Keeping a child’s hands busy and distracting them from nose picking is usually the best way to reduce this habit.
 Encouraging a child to wash their hands frequently, such as before playing and eating, will help reduce the spread of infection.

 Children who pick their nose to the point of bleeding, or who do it when they are feeling anxious, should see a doctor.
 A doctor may be able to suggest ways to reduce the habit or refer the child to a mental healthcare provider.